 Many workers have found remote work to be an amazing experience.
 In a two-year study by Professor Nicholas Bloom from Stanford University, remote work increased employee productivity.
 A Chinese travel company record shows that remote employees were 13% more productive than their colleagues who worked in-office over nine months.
 Organizations stand to gain a lot from their remote workforce: productivity boosts, increased team spirit, and low turnover.

 To enjoy these benefits, however, you ned to ensure your remote employees are engaged.
 Although they may get more done, it’s not sustainable if they aren’t engaged over the long haul.
 The biggest challenge cited among remote workers is feelings of isolation.
+In short, there are many pros and cons to remote working.
+But it's here to stay, so our workplaces will have to adapt to keep employees engaged.

 Why is employee engagement so important for remote employees?